Jeremy McGrath: Other racing pursuits

 In April 2007, McGrath announced he had signed a driver development contract with the NASCAR team JR Motorsports, with Monster Energy Drink as his prime sponsor.

-In the 2010s, he transitioned into off-road truck racing, competing in the Pro 2 division of the Lucas Oil Off Road Racing Series (LOORRS).
+In the 2010s, McGarth transitioned into off-road truck racing, competing in the Pro 2 division of the Lucas Oil Off Road Racing Series (LOORRS).
 In 2017, McGrath won the Pro 2 class championship in the series.

 McGrath has occasionally raced in off-road races in the late 2000s.
 He has finished in the Top 10 in several PRO-2 races.
 In 2017, he won the championship in the Pro 2 division of the Lucas Oil Off Road Racing Series.

 Since 2016, McGrath has partnered with Kawasaki to host a weekly video series, entitled "Science of Supercross", which is hosted on YouTube and featured as a portion of the live broadcast of Supercross when the series is active.
 Occasionally, McGrath has guest-commentated Supercross races as well.